 Raise the Lights

-Raise your lights by eight to 10 in. as a temporary measure if you’re unable to switch your lighting system right away.
+Raise your lights by 8 to 10 in. as a temporary measure if you’re unable to switch your lighting system right away.
 This will reduce their effectiveness somewhat, but also quickly decrease the heat at canopy level and below.

 Dimming your lights or turning some of them off is also an option.